edgedb/easy-edgedb/README.md

 }
 ```

 This is pretty good, but the output doesn't show us the type for each of them.
-To refer to self in a query in EdgeDB you can use `__type__`.
+To refer to an object's own type in a query in EdgeDB you can use `__type__`.
 Calling just `__type__` will just give a `uuid` though, so we need to add `{name}` to indicate that we want the name of the type.
 All types have this `name` field that you can access if you want to show the object type in a query.

 ```
 SELECT Person {